Bachelor of Arts (BA)

-BA graduates are employed in almost every part of the workforce, both in jobs relating to their specialty subject and by employers who value their analytical and communication skills.
-Policy analyst, journalist, teacher, translator, diplomat, artist, market researcher, social worker, librarian, criminologist, aid worker... a BA is suited to hundreds of careers.
+In the end, BA graduates are employed in almost every part of the workforce, both in jobs relating to their specialty subject and by employers who value the skills gained.
+Policy analyst, historian, teacher, translator, diplomat, market researcher, publisher, public relations adviser, linguist, writer, librarian, criminologist, aid worker... a BA is suited to hundreds of careers.

 Features of the BA:

 - three years of full-time study

 - 360 points in total

 - maximum of 180 points at 100 level

 - minimum of 180 points at 200/300 level, including at least 75 points at 300 level

 - no course numbered 300-399 may be counted towards more than one major or minor

 - at least 240 points must be in subjects from Part A of the BA schedule

 - the exception is if you choose a starred major from the table below (listed in Part B of the BA Statute).
 In this case, you only need to take 180 points in Part A subjects (but you must still take at least 360 points total)